ponyo19/Customer-Churn-Prediction/README.md

 A newer version of the dataset is also available from IBM: https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113

 ## Methodology
-I performed feature engineering and feature selection and apply Logistic Regression to build the model.
+I performed feature engineering, feature selection and apply Logistic Regression to build the model.

 ## Result
 The final model using Logistic Regression reaches an accuracy of approximately 79% on the test set.